-The Student Council endeavors to support the needs of the student body by providing the opportunity to apply for financial support for professional events and not-for-credit professional development certifications.
-Funds will be awarded to qualifying students upon submission of a satisfactory application to the Budget Committee.
+The Office of Student Services endeavors to support the needs of the student body by providing the opportunity to apply for financial support for professional events and not-for-credit professional development certifications.
+Funds will be awarded to qualifying students upon submission of a satisfactory application.

 Professional Development Funding